Find out which ports are occupied

 4. output means the port 25 is occupied by application hMailServer.exe

-The similar set of information is provided in a Task Manager -> tab Performance -> button "Open Resource Monitor" -> tab Network -> section Listening Ports
+The list of occupied ports is available also in Task Manager -> tab Performance -> button "Open Resource Monitor" -> tab Network -> section Listening Ports